Royal Asscher Diamond Company: The Asscher Cut

-The Royal Asscher Cushion Cut

-The Royal Asscher Cushion Cut was launched in 2018, the diamond has additional faceting on the table and bottom of its design, which enhance its beauty by exposing the diamond's sparkle potential without losing the soft pillowy elegance of the cut.
+The Royal Asscher Cushion Cut was launched in 2018, the diamond has additional faceting on the table and bottom of its design, which exposes the diamond's sparkle potential without losing the soft pillowy elegance of the cut.
 Like Royal Asscher's other diamond cuts the design is patented.

+The Asscher family also patented the Trilliant cut in the 1970s.

 The Excelsior diamond

-In 1903, at 997 carat, the Excelsior diamond was the largest diamond ever found.
+In 1903, at 997 carat, the Excelsior diamond was the largest diamond found, to date.
 The gem required expert handling to be properly carved: inclusions within the rough diamond prevented it from being polished as a single stone.
 Abraham Asscher was charged with cleaving the Excelsior; to minimize flaws, he carved the stone into ten diamonds which were primarily sold to anonymous purchasers.
 Rumor and myth abound regarding the location of the diamonds.

 The Excelsior diamond was the focal point of the 2003 Victoria's Secret Fantasy Bra valued at approximately $13 million with a jeweled panty for additional $1 million.

 The Cullinan diamond

 In 1905 the Cullinan diamond was discovered.
 At 3106 carat it was a legendary find, and achieved instant renown across the globe.
 The diamond was presented to King Edward VII, and he invited the Asscher brothers to London to discuss cleaving the diamond.
 It was decided that Joseph Asscher would cleave the Cullinan into three parts, necessitated by inclusions within the rough diamond.
 Nine large stones were cut from it, the largest being the Cullinan I at 530.20 carat.

-In February 1908 a notable audience gathered to watch Joseph Asscher cleave the huge stone.
+In February 1908 an audience gathered to watch Joseph Asscher cleave the huge stone.
 In order to yield large, beautiful diamonds he needed to hit the Cullinan in exactly the right place.
 On his first strike his blade broke, while the stone remained intact.
 He dismissed all present and set to work creating larger, stronger tools.
 The following week, armed with new tools, Joseph resumed his work, allowing no one but the notary public in the cutting room.
 Urban legend recounts that Joseph fainted after striking the Cullinan diamond with a tremendous blow.
 He later commented that the adrenaline surging through him the moment the stone split was so strong all he could think to do was to examine the stone and check his workmanship over and over again before rushing to the next room to share the good news.
-Later, the Cullinan diamonds were polished, ready to take pride of place in Great Britain's Crown Jewels.
+Later, the Cullinan diamonds were polished, becoming part of the Crown Jewels of the United Kingdom.

 World War II

-During the Second World War battle of the Netherlands the Nazis as part of their extermination plans, entered the Asscher Diamond Company's Amsterdam headquarters and seized its diamonds.
-Since the Asscher family were Jewish they were eventually deported from the Netherlands and interned in concentration camps, along with nearly all of the company's 500 master polishers.
-Most of the Asscher family and over 96 percent of the polishers were murdered by the Nazis.
+During the battle of the Netherlands in World War II, the Nazis, as part of their extermination plans, entered the Asscher Diamond Company's Amsterdam headquarters and seized its diamonds.
+Since the Asscher family were Jewish, they were deported from the Netherlands and interned in Nazi concentration camps along with nearly all of the company's 500 master polishers.
+Most of the Asscher family and over 96 percent of the polishers were murdered by the Nazis, with only ten Asscher family members and fifteen of the five hundred polishers surviving.